vcatafesta/LetoDBf/Readme.txt

    # Recno() will be '0' after 'appending' a blank record with e.g. DbAppend()
    # as server does the job for auto-incrementing fields, they will be empty at client side for a
      transactioned DbAppend().
 Leave them unchanged, server will fill them later during real append.
+   # a DbSeek() will not find new appended records, this is also true for relations

       LETO_BEGINTRANSACTION( [ [ lUnlockAll ] )

- NEW: with <lUnlockAll> param, only here default is false ( .F. ) By default, all locks ( R-locks and F-locks ) remain, with .T. it's very convenient to remove them for all LETO workareas at once, which will give you a fresh start ( aka must not think about to continue for this or that workarea with Rlock() or FLock().
+ By default, all existing locks ( R-locks and F-locks ) remain with with transaction begin.
+ With <lUnlockAll> param given as true (.T. ), all existing locks are dissolved, and it's very convenient to do so for all LETO workareas at once, which will give you a fresh start ( aka must not think about to continue for this or that workarea with Rlock() or FLock().
+ NEW: by unlocking all with .T., also following *un*-locks are ignored until end of transaction.
+ This is thought to keep source-code changes as less as possible, aka it is enough to add two lines with Begin/Commit -transaction to existing source, without need to remove existing unlocks.

+ Note: with RDDInfo( RDDI_LOCKRETRY[, nMilliSec ( default 0 ) ] ) a timeout to get a lock can be set.
+ This is very effective against repeated tries to get a lock from client side, as all happens at server side, no new request to again try to lock must be send.

       LETO_ROLLBACK( [ lUnlockAll ] )                          ==> nil